 A divorce granted under the Act will take legal effect throughout Canada, and legally dissolve the marriage of the spouses.

 Are you contemplating getting a divorce in Canada?
 Shulman Law Firm is a Toronto-area firm of experienced family lawyers who can provide practical advice and effective representation relating to the steps and processes involved in a same-sex divorce.
-Contact us to arrange a free consultation.
+Contact us to arrange a consultation.